Planning permission relates to what and where you build. Generally if the building is:

 You will need Building Regulations if:

-For certtain types of workshop and commercial areas (as fire and otehr risk factors increase).
+– Used for certain types of workshops and commercial areas (as fire and other risk factors increase).

 The requirement for Building Regulations can add considerably to the design, local authority and build costs.